ausybenelux/lissa_infrastructure/README.md

-# LISSA Vagrant development box
+# LISSA Infrastructure

-This project will set up a Vagrant environment to develop and test the LISSA Drupal backend project.
-After provisioning the box you'll get a fresh Drupal 8 environment with the latest LISSA Drupal backend code at http://lissa.dev.

-The LISSA backend itself is a Drupal 8 installation profile, located in its own git repository at git@gitlab.crosscheck.be:lissa/lissa_kickstart.git.
-A working copy will be installed at docroot/profiles/lissa_kickstart.
+The LISSA Infrastructure project can be used to provision one or more servers with the services needed for running the LISSA tech stack.
+It uses Chef for provisioning machines and comes with a Vagrantfile for testing LISSA on your local machine.

-## Requirements
+## Requirements (Vagrant)

 - Virtualbox 4.3.10+
 - Vagrant 1.6.3+